-Here you will find an example of a project plan from event management.
-To register for the event, you have the option of providing participants with a link to a web form.
-In this way, the participants' data is automatically entered into your SeaTable event plan.
-You can integrate documents such as a certificate of participation via the "Page Design" plug-in.
+Here you get an example of a project plan from event management.
+To register for the event, you have the option to provide participants with a link using a web form.
+The data of the participants will be automatically transferred to your SeaTable event plan.
+You can integrate documents such as a certificate of participation via the "Page design" plug-in.

 Time recording for projects

 In a project, it can also be helpful to record working hours.
 For example, for evaluations or to invoice clients.
 The time tracking template offers you exactly this possibility as part of the project plan.

 Finally, the project planner allows you to have a central, clear place where you can follow every step of the project.
 Via the plug-ins, you can access different views such as the Gantt chart, the calendar or the Kanban board.
 In addition, documents and images can be added to entries so that no additional data storage is necessary.

 Start here with the templates for your project planning and adapt them to your needs.

 The project plan is a fundamental part of a project manager's toolkit.
 Careful planning of tasks, deadlines, budget, etc. are prerequisites for the good quality implementation of a project.

 With the right template, you can jump right in and benefit from tried and tested project management methods.
 Choose between a well-known tool like Excel or try an intelligent list solution like SeaTable.
 Both provide free templates for your project planning.